failclosed/failclosed.github.io/index.md

 ### 4. [**DNS Security Analyzer**](https://chatgpt.com/g/g-67b13ecd6d908191b8a6cbf80e54c1e2-dns-security-analyzer)
    - Helps detect potential DNS hijacking, misconfigurations, and privacy risks.
    - Provides guidance on implementing DNSSEC and other security measures.

-## About FailClosed
-FailClosed is dedicated to cybersecurity, automation, and AI-assisted solutions across various fields.
-If you're interested in learning more or collaborating on a project, feel free to reach out!

 ## Hosting on GitHub Pages
 This site is hosted on **GitHub Pages** and is built using Markdown for simplicity and ease of use.